Following a brief introduction about a death-row inmate’s

 psychiatrist (Alfred Molina) making a last-ditch insanity plea

-hours before his clients (Pruitt Taylor Vince) execution,
+hours before his client’s (Pruitt Taylor Vince) execution,

 we begin the twisted story of a group of strangers who meet at